top of page

 Diaper Concerns

 Did you ever think you’d be so obsessed with poop?
 Diapers can range from mucousy, watery, green, bloody, or all factors combined.
-Pay attention to your baby’s poop with these categories in mind: amount, color, and consistency.
+Pay attention to your baby’s poop with these categories in mind: frequency, color, and consistency.

 Mucous in stools can be normal.